TheRealSlander/Resizable-Selectable-Components/README.md

-# Resizable-Selectable-Components
+# Resizable-Selectable-Components for Godot 4
-This repository contains simple dynamic components to allow selection, resizing and moving of nodes at runtime in Godot.
+This repository contains simple dynamic components to allow selection, resizing and moving of nodes at runtime in Godot applications/games.

 Nodes can be resized/moved by clicking and dragging them or their handles.
 They also have an Edit mode to allow precice placements (using magnetism and helper dotted lines).

 A lot of options are provided, and the node can be selected and moved together if desired as well.

 There is a demo project with the components inside so you can test them without impacting your own project.